Welcome to Living Education Collective

 We are a diverse, ecumenical community united in our love for Jesus, our unwillingness to remove God from education and our high emphasis on virtue and moral character.

 Our program runs on Wednesdays for 30 weeks each academic year.
-Every 7th week we take a sabbath.
+Every 7th week we practice the art of sabbath as a community.

-We currently accept students in Year 0 (age 5 by Sept 30) through Year 10.
+We currently accept students in Year 0 (age 5 by Sept 30) through High School.

-Primary classes are kept intentionally small with a max of 10 students per class.
-Upper school classes have a 12 student max.
+Classes are kept intentionally small with a max of 12 students per class.

 -

-Students must be age 5 by September 30th in order to enter Kinder at LEC.
+Students must be age 5 by September 30th in order to enter Year 0 at LEC.

 In a Charlotte Mason education, formal schooling does not begin until age 6.
-We believe Kinder should be a quiet growing time.
+We believe Year 0 should be a relationship heavy, ‘quiet growing time.’

-During Year 0 at LEC, your child will focus on learning through their senses, developing of love for rich literature and growing in healthy, respectful habits.
+During Year 0 at LEC, your child will focus on learning through their senses, developing a love for rich literature and growing in healthy, respectful habits.

 -